elenabarry/emojional/README.md

 ## Creating the Dataset

 We scraped the key emotive words from the online emoji dictionaries [Emojipedia](https://emojipedia.org) and [Emojis.Wiki](https://emojis.wiki) and created a new dataset.
 [This](https://github.com/elenabarry/emojional/blob/main/Helpful%20Scripts/python_scraping.ipynb.zip) is the script used to scrape the websites.
+By using a [list](https://github.com/elenabarry/emojional/blob/main/Data/key_words_vocab.xlsx) of uniquely emotive, sensory and other keywords we were able to use the Python library Beautiful Soup to [scrape](https://github.com/elenabarry/emojional/blob/main/Helpful%20Scripts/pulling_emotive_words.ipynb) any matched words for each emoji description.

 The data looks like this:
 🔮	crystal ball	future	magic	mysterious